Good Times (Eric Burdon and the Animals song)

 "Good Times" is a song recorded by Eric Burdon & the Animals and released on the 1967 album Winds of Change, with music and lyrics by Eric Burdon, John Weider, Vic Briggs, Danny McCulloch and Barry Jenkins.

-The lyrics tell the story of someone who regrets having wasted too much time doing useless things instead of aspiring to become someone successful.
-Musically, the song has a dark and depressed feeling with a light-hearted break just before the final verse.

-The song features a string quartet, which is heard in the second portion of the song.

 The single reached number 20 on the UK Singles Chart.
 It was the B-side to "San Franciscan Nights" in the U.S. The B-side "Ain't that So" was included as part of the soundtrack to the film Stranger in the House (1967).
 Every band member, except Burdon, appeared at the premiere.

-In 1987 it was released as a single again, while it was the soundtrack to the movie Die Katze starring Götz George.
+In 1987, it was released as a single again, while it was the soundtrack to the movie Die Katze starring Götz George.
 This version reached #53 in Germany.

-Ozzy Osbourne covered the song for his album Under Cover, 2005.
+The song was covered by Ozzy Osbourne in 2005.

-It was also featured on Burdon's live album The Official Live Bootleg #2 (2000) by Eric Burdon's I band.

-Most recently, it was featured in the 2017 film Small Town Crime.